What’s the Problem?

 Do I Have a Great American Deli Egg Salad Sandwich Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Great American Deli Egg Salad Sandwich Recall Lawsuits.
-We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.
+We are handling individual food poisoning litigation nationwide and currently accepting new cases in all 50 states.